 Allan Converse, historian

-In World War I, hand-held pistols or revolvers were issued mainly to officers.
-Enlisted soldiers only received pistols if they were required for specialist duties, such as military police work or in tank crews where rifles would be too unwieldy.
+In World War I, pistols or revolvers were issued mainly to officers.
+Enlisted soldiers only received pistols if they were required in specialist duties, such as military police work or in tank crews, where rifles would be too unwieldy.

 “About 1.6 million Luger pistols of all types were made by the end of the Great War, and they earned the affection of the troops.
 They fired rapidly, pointed easily and were superb pistols for their time, giving excellent service if properly cared for.”